kees-z/DuplicatiDocs/docs/04-using-duplicati-from-the-command-line.md

 ## How to use the Duplicati Command Line tool

 The Commandline tool can be used by typing `Duplicati.CommandLine.exe` followed by a number of arguments in a command prompt window.
-Linux and Mac OS X users should type `mono Duplicati.CommandLine.exe` or `duplicate-cli`, which is a wrapper for running `mono Duplicati.CommandLine.exe`.
+Linux and Mac OS X users should type `mono Duplicati.CommandLine.exe` or `duplicati-cli`, which is a wrapper for running `mono Duplicati.CommandLine.exe`.

 Which arguments you need to specify depend on the command you run with the Commandline tool.
 Generally, these arguments need to be supplied: